keighleymcf/ironhack-game-project/README.md

 - mobile friendly version
 - replace size controls with slider
 - "What texture does the ball have" level: shown using sounds or animations when clicking on the ball's surface (e.g. sparks if metallic)
-- figure out a way to hide controls based on the level until they are needed, to improve UI

 ## Bonus: code for unused click-and-drag feature